zetaa0/reverse-shell-educational/README.md

 - The server waits for a client to connect.
 - The client executes commands sent by the server and returns the output.
 - The connection can be closed with the `!QUIT` command.
+- To make it work change the IP.

 ---